-Continuing its strong performance, Metroway ridership in April and May was up 47 percent compared to a year earlier and is approaching 2,000 riders per day.
+Continuing its strong performance, Metroway ridership in August was up 57 percent compared to a year earlier and hit 2,300 riders per day.
 Ridership continues to be within projections for the project, and is expected to keep growing as Potomac Yard develops.

 Crystal City-Potomac Yard Transitway Wins Engineering Excellence Award